-PREREQUISITE: Completion of Kinesiology and Orthopedic Assessment and Teacher Recommendation

-This course is designed to give the student a detailed examination of exercise physiology and the effects of nutrition and supplementation as well as the effects of pharmacology, post-injury management techniques used by athletic trainers, physical therapists and physicians in the management of orthopedic injuries.
-The curriculum will focus on surgical techniques and their implications on rehabilitation/activity and capture the totality of injury management including: pathology, immediate diagnostic imaging, definitive management, differential diagnoses, medical management, medications, surgical intervention, post-injury and/or post-surgical management and rehabilitation.
+PREREQUISITE: Completion of Kinesiology and Orthopedic Assessment and Teacher Recommendation the management of orthopedic injuries.
+The curriculum will focus on surgical techniques and their implications on rehabilitation/activity and capture the totality of injury management including: pathology, immediate management, diagnostic imaging, definitive differential diagnoses, medical management, medications, surgical intervention, post-injury and/or post-surgical management and rehabilitation.
 The objective is to apply skills learned from the first three sports medicine classes, while working independently on research projects.
-Students will also assist in the instruction of students in the first three courses in order to facilitate comprehension.
+Students will also assist in the instruction of students in first three courses in order to facilitate comprehension.